FX4BIZ/Softphone/README.md

 * [Java Native Access](https://github.com/java-native-access/jna)
 * [JxBrowser](https://www.teamdev.com/jxbrowser)

+**Disclamer**
+Java Softphone Client uses the JxBrowser [http://www.teamdev.com/jxbrowser](http://www.teamdev.com/jxbrowser), which is a proprietary software.
+The use of JxBrowser is governed by JxBrowser Product Licence Agreement [http://www.teamdev.com/jxbrowser-licence-agreement](http://www.teamdev.com/jxbrowser-licence-agreement).
+If you would like to use JxBrowser in your development, please contact TeamDev.

 **Contact**
 If you have any issues or questions about the application please contact [agr@fxforbiz.com](mailto://agr@fxforbiz.com).